Malignant narcissism: Relation to other concepts and diagnoses

-Narcissism and psychopathy

 Kernberg believed that malignant narcissism exists on a spectrum of pathological narcissism, with varying degrees of severity.
 He viewed it as more severe than typical narcissistic personality disorder but not as extreme as psychopathy.
 In malignant narcissism, NPD is accompanied by additional symptoms of antisocial, paranoid and sadistic personality disorders.

-Because malignant narcissism entails traits associated with antisocial personality disorder, individuals exhibiting malignant narcissism are believed to have a more pervasive lack of empathy and a diminished capacity for guilt or remorse compared to those with narcissistic personality disorder alone.
+Because malignant narcissism entails traits associated with antisocial personality disorder, individuals exhibiting malignant narcissism are believed to show a more pervasive lack of empathy and a diminished capacity for guilt or remorse compared to those with narcissistic personality disorder alone.
+Contemporary research distinguishes between cognitive empathy, the capacity to recognize what another person is feeling, and affective empathy, the capacity to share that feeling.
+Narcissistic pathology is most consistently associated with deficits in affective empathy, while cognitive empathy is often preserved or even heightened, which can support the strategic and exploitative use of social information characteristic of malignant narcissism.
 In Kernberg's view, malignant narcissists, unlike psychopaths, have the capacity to internalize moral structures, including both positive (idealized) and negative (aggressive) influences from early childhood.
 However, instead of feeling guilt or moral conflict, they admire and idealize their aggressive and sadistic tendencies, seeing them as a source of strength and superiority.

 Psychopaths, by contrast, lack this capacity for internalization altogether—they have no real moral framework to either reject or embrace.
 Malignant narcissists, in contrast to psychopaths, also have the capacity to identify with powerful, idealized figures, often as part of a tightly connected "gang."
 This identification enables them to develop a limited sense of loyalty and some internalized object relations.
 As a result, some malignant narcissists may engage in antisocial behavior, such as leading violent gangs or terrorist groups, while maintaining a sense of loyalty toward their fellow members.

 Sadism and cruelty

 Psychologist Keith Campbell has defined malignant narcissism specifically as the rare but dangerous combination of narcissism and sadism.
 Malignant narcissism is highlighted as a key area in the study of mass murder, sexual sadism, and serial murder.
-Due to the sadistic component of malignant narcissism, an individual with this syndrome may not only lack feelings of guilt or remorse for, but may even derive pleasure from, infliction of mental or physical pain on others.
+Due to the sadistic component of malignant narcissism, an individual with this disorder may not only lack feelings of guilt or remorse for, but may even derive pleasure from inflicting emotional or physical pain on others.
 Sadistic traits were formerly codified in the DSM-III-R under sadistic personality disorder, but no subsequent editions of the DSM recognize a personality disorder associated specifically with sadism.